minorunara/TimberbornMods/10xDistributionPost/ThunderstorePackage/README.md

+## Deprecated
+**Currently this mod is deprecated due to a bug that prevents it from connecting to the road in two directions.**

-Beavers Edition of Transport Tycoon.
+## Beavers Edition of Transport Tycoon

 This mod adds a distribution post that grants 10x strength to workers.
 This means that a beaver can export 100 kg (plus potatoes and other bonuses) and a golem 150 kg at a time.